A waiter holding a plate of food in a restaurant A waiter holding a plate of food in a restaurant

 Reliable British staple

 Richard Caring's Ivy restaurants are a mainstay of London dining, serving tasty British cuisine at prices lower than the fine dining setting would indicate.
-The Ivy Café in Wimbledon Village follows the same formula, offering casual all-day dining in an elegant Art Deco setting with banquettes.
-The menu ranges from lighter lunch fare such as sandwiches and salads to signature Ivy staples such as shepherd's pie or fish ‘n' chips.
-You can also treat yourself to afternoon tea on the verdant garden terrace, or book the private room for a special event.
+The Ivy Café spin-off restaurant in Wimbledon Village follows the same formula, offering casual all-day dining in an elegant Art Deco setting with banquettes.
+The menu ranges from lighter lunch fare such as sandwiches and salads to signature Ivy staples such as shepherd's pie or fish 'n' chips.

 Giggling Squid